fa1zali/building_data_model/README.md

 ### Description

-For this project, we will be building a data model programatically using Python on PostgreSQL and load data onto it.
+For this project, we will be building a data model programatically using Python on PostgreSQL and load data onto it using Pandas.

 ### Files used
 We used the following dataset to work on this project: